Food Dudes is Ireland's national healthy eating programme for primary schools.

 For Intermediate and Senior groups, this is an opportunity to delve deeper into understanding healthy lifestyles and inspire them to become role models for younger classes.

-All classes are provided with curriculum-linked resources t support their learning, as well as bespoke Food Dudes Week videos and a Passport to Healthy Eating for pupils to use at home.
+All classes are provided with curriculum-linked resources to support their learning, as well as bespoke Food Dudes Week videos and a Healthy Eating booklet for pupils to use at home.

 Schools are encouraged to use their Food Dudes Week as an opportunity to focus on health and wellbeing promotion across the school community and beyond.